 Confirm the space is Assessable

-Prior to assessing the NLPD an Assessor must first confirm that the Functional Space is Assessable i.e. does not the meet the criteria for a Non-Assessable spaces as defined in Section 2 Key concepts and definitions and the requirements outlined in Section 2.4 Non-Assessable spaces.
+Prior to assessing the NLPD an Assessor must first confirm that the Functional Space is Assessable i.e. does not the meet the criteria for a Non-Assessable space as defined in Section 2 Key concepts and definitions and the requirements outlined in Section 2.4 Non-Assessable spaces.

 NLPD assessment method selection

 Four different methods are permitted for the assessment of NLPD.
-The selection of which method to use is determined based on the characteristics of the lighting system and the available documentation, based on the flow chart shown in Figure 6.
+The selection of which method to use is determined based on the characteristics of the lighting system and the available documentation.
+This is shown in the flow chart shown in Figure 6.

-In summary, and assuming the Functional Space has been deemed Assessable:

-For spaces smaller than 250m², Aggregate Method 3 may be used at the Assessor’s discretion without reference to the steps below.

-For Functional Spaces equal to or greater than 250m², Assessors must first check if the Grid Method can be applied.
-If the Grid Method cannot be applied then Assessors can then select an appropriate Aggregate Method.

-If a Functional Space larger than 250m² can be assessed by the Grid Method, it must not be assessed by an Aggregate Method.
+Assuming the Functional Space has been deemed Assessable, Assessors can select any of the four available NLPD assessment methods as long as the documentation requirements specified in Section 6.4 Documentation requirements – NLPD for each method can be achieved, and the relevant criteria for the chosen assessment method can be met.

 Examples of NLPD calculations are provided in Appendix D: NLPD calculation examples.

+Previous versions of the TLA Rules required Assessors to first establish that the Grid Method was not viable, before looking at the three Aggregate Methods.
+This requirement has been removed in the version 4.0 TLA Rules, allowing Assessors to choose the most appropriate method for the Functional Space they are assessing and reduce the time and documentation required to complete their assessment.

 Figure 6: NLPD assessment method selection flow chart